life3biotech/ai_engine/docs/1-environment-setup.md

 set PYTHONPATH
 ```
 You should see an output similar to the following:

 ![21](images/21.png)

 ## 5. Set up conda environment for training on GPU (optional)

 Please ensure that the machine you are setting up this conda environment on is GPU-enabled.
+If you have installed any other version of CUDA and/or cuDNN besides those mentioned in this guide, it is recommended to **uninstall** them first.

 5.1.
 Open Anaconda Prompt and run `conda env list` and verify that the environment named `life3-biotech-train` is listed.